Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 The only difference is that the options are placed at the very top of the handlebars, instead of within the function.

-In other words, feel free to use this the exact same was as you would for `{freq}`.
+In other words, feel free to use this in the exact same way as you would with `{freq}`.

 <br>